 To reflect the more stringent design and construction standards adopted by the Commission and to improve the performance of the AEC system in terms of meeting fire-prevention goals, the AEC Facilities Design Manual, originally designed to meet the requirements of the Rural Utility Service, is being modified to include an entirely new section aimed at providing guidance for hardening circuits against the risk of fire.
-These modifications include both proactive measures designed to reduce the incidence of ignitions and include a high impedance fault detection model and reactive measures by which AEC can respond to the threat of fires and mitigate the threat of fires.
+These modifications include both proactive measures designed to reduce the incidence of ignitions and include a high impedance fault detection model and reactive measures by which AEC can respond to and mitigate the threat of fires.

-AEC is also an aggressive advocate for modernizing those portions of the Commission's General Order 95 which provide the rules and regulations governing the design and construction of overhead electric and communications facilities.
+AEC is also an aggressive advocate for modernizing those portions of the Commission's General Order 95 that provide the rules and regulations governing the design and construction of overhead electric and communications facilities.
 AEC continues to participate in the discussions regarding fire safety regulations for a new "High Fire Risk District" with stakeholders in rulemaking R.15-05-006 with the objective of improving General Order 95's focus on fire-safety and system reliability objectives.
 Fire safety begins with the design and construction standards pursuant to which utility facilities are designed, built, and operated, so improving these regulations will provide the foundation for assuring that facilities built in the future will be stronger and safer than those built under prior versions of the rules.

-AEC is continuing to assess strategies and new technologies including system high-risk fuses that can be replaced with expulsion fuses, potential for upgrading additional circuits with higher strength conductor, increased use of wildlife cover, increasing the use of conductor spacers, and adding fuel moisture sensors to the cooperative's weather monitoring system.
+AEC is continuing to assess strategies and new technologies including the replacement of expulsion fuses, potential for upgrading additional circuits with higher strength conductor, increased use of wildlife cover, increasing the use of conductor spacers, and adding fuel moisture sensors to the Cooperative's weather monitoring system.